revilowaldow/BITC/Sessions/2023/08 13 - Session 7.md

 > The gold must flow

 Visit [[Gori]]'s house
-Returned an hour ago surrounded b
+Returned an hour ago with a two burly men